-Students specializing in Family Social Science typically seek academic positions, positions in applied settings (developing and evaluating private and government policies and practices impacting family well-being), and family-focused grant and program development management positions.
+Students specializing in Family Science typically seek academic positions, positions in applied settings (developing and evaluating private and government policies and practices impacting family well-being), and family-focused grant and program development management positions.

 Graduate students may apply for a combined MA/Ph.D. admission if they do not already have a master's degree.

-CFT Ph.D. students are trained to become world-class therapists, trainers of therapists, therapy researchers and supervisors, therapy program directors, and therapy administrators.
+Couple and Family Therapy Ph.D. students are trained to become world-class therapists, trainers of therapists, therapy researchers and supervisors, therapy program directors, and therapy administrators.